 Children need comprehensive eye exams to assess the health of their eyes, correct their vision and spot potential problems which can affect learning and behavior.

-To schedule a pediatric eye exam near you, call our optometrist in North West Edmonton today!
+To schedule a pediatric eye exam near you, call our optometrist in West Edmonton today!

-Q&A With Our Eye Doctor in North West Edmonton, AB
+Q&A With Our Eye Doctor in West Edmonton, AB

 Blue light glasses, also known as computer glasses, effectively block the transmission of blue light emitted from devices and computer screens.
 They often include a coating to reduce glare to further reduce eye strain.
 These glasses can be purchased with or without a prescription.